cordeirossauro/JPLUS-STEPEs/README.md

 <br>
 Although the logg predictors performed considerably worse than the T<sub>eff</sub> predictors, taking into consideration that a R2 score of 0.8294 amounts to a correlation of 91.1% between the predicted and real values, their results are still very good.
 <br>
 Again, increasing the n_features hyperparameter above 45 brings no real improvement to the models, and in general the models with n_trees = 100 performed better than their counterparts with n_trees = 50.
 Also, models with max_features = 0.25 were the best performing ones when compared to others with the same value n_features.
+Also, all the models witt msl = 10 performed worse than their counterparts with msl = 1.
 <br><br><br>

 ### [Fe/H] Predictor Hyperparameter Tuning